 Current doctoral students

-At Lund University, doctoral candidates are considered to be employees.
-That is, the University employs doctoral candidates and pays them a salary, which is normally funded through doctoral studentships.
-In some cases, a doctoral candidate is funded through external scholarships instead.
+At Lund University, doctoral students are considered to be employees.
+That is, the University employs doctoral students and pays them a salary, which is normally funded through doctoral studentships.
+In some cases, a doctoral student is funded through external scholarships instead.

-In parallel to their doctoral education programme, doctoral candidates may work with administrative and teaching duties, yet no more than 20% of a full-time position.
+In parallel to their doctoral education programme, doctoral students may work with administrative and teaching duties, yet no more than 20% of a full-time position.

 How to find information related to your work as a doctoral student